Beware of new YouTube phishing scam using authentic email address

 If users open the document and enter the required information, they may actually lose access to their YouTube account because it will be hijacked by scammers.
 This is especially concerning as most YouTube users log in using their Gmail accounts.
 If their YouTube account gets hijacked, their Gmail data will also be stolen.

-To stay safe, users are advised to be cautious and vigilant.
+To stay safe, users are advised to be cautious and alert.
 They should avoid responding to messages sent by unknown senders, review emails carefully even if they are sent from the company’s official email address, and enable two-factor authentication.
+Likewise, using reverse email lookup tools, such as the one by UnMask, can be quite helpful to verify the sender’s details.

 In a comment to Hackread.com, Vonny Gamot, Head of EMEA at online protection company, McAfee said “Although the sender address appears to look legitimate, there are some tell-tale signs that the email is a scam.
 The 7-day countdown is a classic tactic from cybercriminals who often try to create a sense of urgency in a bid to make people act quickly without double-checking.”